Skip to main content

 Because emergency issues can happen at any time, a victim of family abuse can obtain an emergency protective order 24 hours per day on any day of the week.
 Any court, including a circuit court, general district court, juvenile and domestic relations district court, and any magistrate, can issue a protective order.

-How Long Does An Emergency Protective Order Last?
+How Long Does an Emergency Protective Order Last?

 An emergency protective order can be based on statements you make to law enforcement or a magistrate.
 However, they expire at 11:59 p.m. on the third day following the day it was issued.
 If the court is not in session on the third day, the protective order lasts until the following day.
 To continue a protective order in Virginia, the victim must file a petition in the juvenile and domestic relations court.